poornaprajays/poornaprajays/README.md

 This work enables real-time **biodiversity monitoring** and contributes to **forest-conservation** focused technology solutions...

-**In my perspective...fortunately & gracefully our generation can hear the heartbeat of the Earth through technology ,with the right utilization and application of the technology , conservation of birds ,animals ,endangered species and **forest-the lungs of Earth** becomes much more possible and easier than ever before and its our responsiblilty as **Homo sapiens** to do so...happy to be a tiny contributor in this milestone...always gratefull to my CEO , teams memebers and the Company for their support in  working on this **niche** project...

 “The Earth does not belong to us.
 We belong to the Earth.” — Chief Seattle

 <p align="center">